jungsoft/frontend-style-guide/README.md

    └── settings/
 ```

-Each of these directories have special types of components:

 ### `components/`

 Most of the components will be function-based components.
 The choice between presentation and container implementations depends
 of the scenario.

-### `views/`

-Views components are responsible for returning components and flowing data into the application.

 ### `GraphQL Structure`